DiazepamReturn to Diazepam overview

 - Your baby may develop withdrawal symptoms after birth.

-- It can make the baby sleepy and unable to feed.
+- On the other hand Iit can make the baby too sleepy and unable to feed.

 - If you have to take diazepam, talk to your midwife or doctor about your feeding options.

 If you start or stop smoking while you are taking diazepam, you may have to change your dose

 - Cigarette smoke may affect the amount of diazepam in your body.

 - If you smoke, you might need a higher dose of diazepam than someone who does not smoke.

 - Tell your doctor if you smoke, so that you get the right dose for you.

 - If you stop smoking, the body’s diazepam level might rise and you might need to reduce your dose of diazepam slowly over one week